believe-that-23/NodeJS_MongoDB-Questions/lecture_15/Q2/problem/ProblemStatement.md

 1. Create a model using the "bookSchema."

 2. Implement 'createBook' and 'getOne' book controllers along with their respective 'createBook' and 'getOne' repository functions for the creation of a book and filtering a book by its ID.
    Note: When creating a new book, the attributes should match those defined in the book schema.
+Additionally, ensure that you send a 404 status when the book ID does not exist.

 3. The endpoints for creating a book and filtering a book by its ID are provided in the book routes.